shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

     ![](../media/lab-07/image7.png)

-4. Select **+ New Report** from the top menu.
+4. Select **+ New report** from the top menu.

     ![](../media/lab-07/image8.png)

 5. You will be navigated to **Build your first report screen**.
 There will be options to build a report using excel, csv, enter data manually or to pick a published semantic model.
-We have created a semantic model in the previous labs so let's use that.
+We have created a semantic model in the previous labs, so let's use that.
 Select **Pick a published semantic model** option.

     ![](../media/lab-07/image9.png)